HAS-Tools-Fall2020/homework-PatJNeri/Submissions/Neri_HW5.md

 # Homework #5
 *by Patrick Neri*

+____
+## Grade
+3/3 - Great job.
+Indexing on Pandas dataframes is very tricky at first and it will definitley get easier with practice.
+Check out my solution for #6 when I post it.
+___

 As we didn't have very much new information, I took some ideas of the previous weeks concepts.
 The major difficulty that I ran into was finding a quick way to summarize and call data, which I know comes with practice.
 What I ended up doing, since I didn't change my method very much, was to call last years flow values at the start of every week and average it with my previous predictions.

 ## Things I should do better